ghermaico135/Awesome-book/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [https://github.com/ghermaico135/awesome-book/issues](../../issues/).
+Feel free to check the [issues page] (https://github.com/ghermaico135/awesome-book/issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>